 - A facilitated weekly online ‘hangout’ where young people can share their experiences, challenges and triumphs.
 These sessions will be an hour long and include a discussion on an employment-related topic linked to a video of a Ted Talk or similar stimulus material.
 There will be a maximum number of attendees per group

 - Three 1:1 coaching sessions per Kickstarter led by a coach with experience working with young people 1:1.
 This should take place in their first, third and fifth/sixth month to explore their ambitions, skills development and future possibilities

 - Three skills focussed interactive webinar/group training sessions around employability skills, which will be recorded for reference later.
-These will cover topics include CV writing, interviewing and group facilitation
+These will cover topics including CV writing, interviewing and group facilitation

 - Access to exclusive Kickstart careers resources on voicemag.uk